cmelion/generator-redux-observable/README.md

 ```bash
 npm start
 ```

-Alternatively you can start the client and server tasks independently

 It will start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
 The port will be displayed to you as `http://localhost:2368`.